uvarc/rc-website/content/service/bioinformatics.md

 # Computing Platforms

 UVA has two local HPC facilities available to researchers: **Rivanna** and **Ivy**.
 In addition, **Cloud**-based services offer computing enviroment for running flexible, scalable on-demand applications.
-SOMRC can work with your team to determine the computing platform best suited for your research project.
+RC can work with your team to determine the computing platform best suited for your research project.

 <div class="card">
   <div class="card-block">